tervio/shares-triangle/README.md

 ## Preview plot of the entire shares-triangle

-The preview plot that shows the entire probability triangle.
+The preview plot that shows the location of all data points inside the complete probability triangle.
 This can be useful for deciding on how to customize the shares-triangle plot.

 <p align="center">
 <img align="center" src="https://github.com/tervio/shares-triangle/blob/main/graphs/test_full.svg?raw=true">